The A, AAAA, and CNAME resource records

 Mapping multiple IP addresses with a name

-assiging multiple IP address to a name
+assigning multiple IP addresses to a name

 If you map multiple IP addresses with the same name, DNS provides an IP address for the name in a round-robin or random order.
 You can define this order by configuration directives.